igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 #### Improved Resilience to Burst Losses  {#Rburst}

 Burst losses can affect R measurements accuracy similarly to how they affect Q measurements accuracy.
-Therefore, recommendations in section {#Rburst} apply equally to improving burst loss resilience for R measurements.
+Therefore, recommendations in section {{Qburst}} apply equally to improving burst loss resilience for R measurements.